-The solution for this is TIHM (Technology Integrated Health Management) Monitoring Service that is based on remote monitoring system using digital technologies.
+The solution for this is TIHM (Technology Integrated Health Management) Monitoring Service that is based on a remote monitoring system using digital technologies.

 The solution is a combination of Howz Smart Home Kit and the Medixine Suite platform.

-It uses remote monitoring devices installed in people’s homes to track temperature, pulse, oxygen saturation and general wellbeing.
-Any health issue identified by the technology will get flagged in a centralised system and followed up by a clinically led Monitoring Team.
-The team provides users with prompt advice and support and, if necessary, arrange for coronavirus testing.
+It uses remote monitoring devices installed in people’s homes to track temperature, pulse, oxygen saturation, and general wellbeing.
+Any health issue identified by the technology will get flagged in a centralized system and followed up by a clinically led Monitoring Team.
+The team provides users with prompt advice and support and, if necessary, arranges for coronavirus testing.
 They also liaise with NHS 111 (service for urgent help and advice) and hospital services.

-The centralised system is built on the Medixine Suite platform, and it has portals for the Monitoring team and both for patient and their carer.
+The centralized system is built on the Medixine Suite platform, and it has portals for the Monitoring team and both for the patient and their carer.

 “Dementia affects the carer as well as the patient, and the Covid lockdown makes life even harder for families.
 It’s essential to have the possibility to monitor both and to see the household as a whole”, says Louise Rogerson, the founder, and COO of Howz.